SUPERNOVA 2018 - Reality BYTES!

 Supernova is the only major festival to focus solely on the latest advances in digital animation as art, presented free to the public on large-scale LED screens in the heart of Denver, Colorado, one of the fastest growing cities currently in the US.
-The festival returns for the third year to the Denver Theatre District with the tagline REALITY BYTES! as a sign of current times and a playful assessment of digital culture today.
-This year's festival boasts an expanded lineup of screens, including the engagement of a new split-screen in the most prominent location in downtown Denver, and exciting program activities slated to energize the city in the fall of 2018.
-It's an experience not to be missed!
+The festival returned for the third year to the Denver Theatre District with the tagline REALITY BYTES! as a sign of current times and a playful assessment of digital culture today.
+The festival boasted an expanded lineup of screens, including the engagement of a new split-screen in the most prominent location in downtown Denver supporting an Invitation only competition as well as the inaugural Colorado Student Animation Competition.
+An entire slate of auxiliary exhibitions and programs in some of the most prestigious venues around Denver elevated the festival this year and energized the city deep into the fall of 2018.
+It was an exceptional experience and one of the most unique settings for screening motion-based art in the world.
+Find out more about all the unique opportunities from the festival at supernovadenver.com